-M15.
-D IAGNOSTIC AUDIOLOGY SERVICES (e) the service is performed on the person individually and in person; and (f) after the service, the eligible audiologist provides a copy of the results of the service performed, together with relevant comments in writing that the eligible audiologist has on those results, to the eligible practitioner who requested the service; and (g) a service to which item 11327 applies has not been performed on the person on the same day.
-(See para MN.15.3, MN.15.5 of explanatory notes to this Category) Fee: \$16.30 Benefit: 85% = \$13.90 Extended Medicare Safety Net Cap: \$48.90 Audiology health service, consisting of an OTO-ACOUSTIC EMISSION AUDIOMETRY for the detection of permanent congenital hearing impairment, performed by an eligible audiologist on an infant or child in circumstances in which: (a) the service is performed pursuant to a written request made by an eligible practitioner who is: (i) a specialist in the specialty of otolaryngology head and neck surgery; or (ii) a specialist or consultant physician in the specialty of neurology; and (b) the infant or child is at risk due to 1 or more of the following factors: (i) admission to a neonatal intensive care unit; (ii) family history of hearing impairment; (iii) intra-uterine or perinatal infection (either suspected or confirmed); (iv) birthweight less than 1.5kg; (v) craniofacial deformity; (vi) birth asphyxia; (vii) chromosomal abnormality, including Down Syndrome; (viii) exchange transfusion; and (c) middle ear pathology has been excluded by specialist opinion; and (d) the infant or child is not an admitted patient of a hospital; and (e) the service is performed on the infant or child individually and in person; and (f) after the service, the eligible audiologist provides a copy of the results of the service performed, together with relevant comments in writing that the eligible audiologist has on those results, to the eligible practitioner who requested the service; and (g) a service to which item 11332 applies has not been performed on the infant or child on the same day.
-Fee 82332 (See para MN.15.4, MN.15.5 of explanatory notes to this Category) Fee: \$48.30 Benefit: 85% = \$41.10 Extended Medicare Safety Net Cap: \$144.90
+- (d) the person is not an admitted patient of a hospital; and - (e) the service is performed on the person individually and in person; and - (f) after the service, the eligible audiologist provides a copy of the results of the service performed, together with relevant comments in writing that the eligible audiologist has on those results, to the eligible practitioner who requested the service; and - (g) a service to which item 11327 applies has not been performed on the person on the same day.

+(See para MN.15.3, MN.15.5 of explanatory notes to this Category)

+Fee: \$16.70 Benefit: 85% = \$14.20 Extended Medicare Safety Net Cap: \$50.10

+Audiology health service, consisting of an OTO-ACOUSTIC EMISSION AUDIOMETRY for the detection of permanent congenital hearing impairment, performed by an eligible audiologist on an infant or child in circumstances in which:

+- (a) the service is performed pursuant to a written request made by an eligible practitioner who is: - (i) a specialist in the specialty of otolaryngology head and neck surgery; or - (ii) a specialist or consultant physician in the specialty of neurology; and - (b) the infant or child is at risk due to 1 or more of the following factors: - (i) admission to a neonatal intensive care unit; - (ii) family history of hearing impairment; - (iii) intra-uterine or perinatal infection (either suspected or confirmed); - (iv) birthweight less than 1.5kg; - (v) craniofacial deformity; - (vi) birth asphyxia; - (vii) chromosomal abnormality, including Down Syndrome; - (viii) exchange transfusion; and - (c) middle ear pathology has been excluded by specialist opinion; and - (d) the infant or child is not an admitted patient of a hospital; and - (e) the service is performed on the infant or child individually and in person; and - (f) after the service, the eligible audiologist provides a copy of the results of the service performed, together with relevant comments in writing that the eligible audiologist has on those results, to the eligible practitioner who requested the service; and - (g) a service to which item 11332 applies has not been performed on the infant or child on the same day.

+Fee 82332 (See para MN.15.4, MN.15.5 of explanatory notes to this Category)